nodejs/node-addon-api/doc/async_worker_variants.md

 the `Napi::AsyncProgressWorker::OnOK` or `Napi::AsyncProgressWorker::OnError` function will be called and are executed as part of the event loop.

-The code below shows a basic example of the `Napi::AsyncProgressWorker` implementation:
+The code below shows a basic example of the `Napi::AsyncProgressWorker` implementation along with an example of how the counterpart in Javascript would appear:

 ```cpp
 #include <napi.h>